 State governments, tourism expos, Tourism Australia all do a great job selling the dream (in Chinese).
 There is a great deal of competition locally and internationally.
 Leading attractions, hotels, restaurants and events are catching on to the need for communications in Chinese.

-The Australia-China Year of Tourism in 2017 will focus interest.
 So what do you need to do for Chinese tourists to find you and even promote you through their social media networks?

 - Get onto travel itineraries – negotiate with travel agents, go on missions to China